 Earlier, I’ve told you of my first trip abroad – to New Orleans.
-As an eleven-year-old, I thought it was an exciting and exotic city; the colours, the smells, the people, the jazz, the streets, the shops, the horse-drawn carriages…
+As an eleven-year-old, I thought it was an exciting and exotic city; the colours, the smells, the people, the jazz, the streets and the street cars, the shops, the horse-drawn carriages…

 Well, it was about time.
 Besides, my youngest daughter Cat is now 11.
 Of course, an eleven-year-old in 2013 is much worldlier than I was more than 30 years ago.
 But still: what would her impression be?